Yesterday Provides a Needed Splash of Movie Originality

 Imagine a worldwide blackout happening in a movie.
 This gives way to all sorts of results, from the start of the end of the world or global terror.
 Instead of having all hell break loose, writer Richard Curtis wrote the movie Yesterday about something even harder to imagine happening.
 What if the world forgot who The Beatles are?
-In a time where most movies at the top of the box office seem to be sequels or reboots, the movie Yesterday provides the splash of originality we needed to remember what makes movies unique.
+In a time where most movies at the top of the box office seem to be sequels like X-Men Dark Phoenix or reboots like Men in Black International, the movie Yesterday provides the splash of originality we needed to remember what makes movies unique.

 Jack Malik (portrayed by somewhat of a newcomer, Himesh Patel) is a singer who has been performing his own songs with no success, on the verge of quitting.
 His friends and his manager, Ellie (played by the always stunning Lily James) are his only real fans.
 After deciding that he’s lost his shot at success, the entire world goes dark for a brief moment.
 In these moments of darkness, he is hit by a bus.
 Nobody seems phased by the blackout, as nothing appears to have changed.
 That is, until Jack drops references to The Beatles, and is amazed when nobody seems to know who they are.
 And not only are The Beatles the only thing wiped from existence.
 Coca-Cola products, the Harry Potter franchise, and Oasis have also all disappeared.
 And Jack is the only one who can remember them.